Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 - have an app already set up on your partner account
 - have a JavaScript package manager such as [yarn](https://yarnpkg.com) installed

+## Shopify CLI

+The easiest way to get started with developing Shopify apps is using the [Shopify CLI](https://shopify.dev/docs/apps/tools/cli).
+It helps you set up your environment for developing and publishing your apps and extensions.

+We strongly recommend using the CLI to create and manage your apps and extensions!

 ## Getting started

 This package works with any Remix app.
 If you're starting an app from scratch, you can create a brand new Remix app that uses the indie-stack: